Digital Marketing Agency | SEO, Paid Social & PPC

 “Regardless, if you have noticed things that are worth improving on your site, I’d go ahead and get things done.
 The idea is not to make changes just for search engines, right?
 Your users will be happy if you can make things better even if search engines haven’t updated their view of your site yet.”

-However, if paid links or aggressive link-building practices like guest posts with keyword-rich anchor texts aren’t part of your strategy, it may be prudent to await further developments.
+But if paid links or aggressive link building—for example, guest posting with keywords stuffed on anchor text—is not part of your strategy, then you can afford to wait for further developments.

 “As this is a complex update, the rollout may take up to a month.
 It’s likely there will be more fluctuations in rankings than with a regular core update, as different systems get fully updated and reinforce each other.”